For information on how to Find CDs, LPs and Videos click here.

 To Find a Known Piece of Music by KEYWORD:

-- INCLUDE the composer's SURNAME, or a distinctive FIRST NAME to help narrow your results
+- Include the composer's surmane, or a distinctive first name to help narrow your results.

 - OR -

-- include your search statement in parentheses, and EXCLUDE "sound" from your search strategy, thusly:
+- include your search statement in double quotation marks, and exclude "sound" from your search strategy, thusly:

 Top of Page

-Library of Congress Subject Headings are assigned by cataloguers, so that all sonatas for violin are grouped in one section; all concertos for violin are in another section.
+Library of Congress Subject Headings are assigned by cataloguers, and they organize music by its GENRE, so that all sonatas for violin are grouped in one section; all concertos for violin are in another section.
 (Each section is then organized alphabetically, by composers' surnames.)

 Most music will be found under the Subject Heading for a specific genre, e.g.